27 Aug 2015

 When this information is used to inform marketing spend, particularly for paid search, the results can be disastrous.
 Budgets can be focused on under-performing channels and keywords, while other vital ones are neglected.

-How can you tell if your call tracking really integrates with Google Analytics?
+How can you tell if your call tracking analytics platform really integrates with Google Analytics?
 There are two common warning signs of an inadequate integration, which you can look out for.

 If a provider asks you to set up a specific page on your website to trigger and track Google Analytics goals, then you’re almost certainly not getting full GA integration.